tetrakai1/SoccerManager.jl/README.md

 - `@batch  :` `5.211  ms (113  allocations: 29.06 KiB)`

 ## ML Benchmarks
-The algorithm in [fitratings.jl](examples/fitratings.jl) was used to select player *skill ratings* according to how well the end-of-season stats fit those from a baseline/ground-truth season.
+The algorithm in [fitratings.jl](examples/fitratings.jl) was used to select player *skill ratings* according to how well the season-end stats fit those from a baseline/ground-truth season.

 The left plot shows the random variation when replaying a season using the same ratings.
 This corresponds to the best fit possible given the randomness in the game engine.